huggingface/diffusers/docs/source/en/optimization/deepcache.md

 ## Benchmark

 We measure the acceleration ratio achievable using DeepCache.
 All evaluations are based on the [Stable Diffusion v2.1](https://huggingface.co/stabilityai/stable-diffusion-2-1) with 50 inference steps, using NVIDIA RTX A5000.
-The results show the speed enhancements that can be expected under different configurations of `resolution`, `batch size`, `cache_interval(I)` and `cache_branch_id(B)`.
+The results show the speed enhancements that can be expected under different configurations of resolution, batch size, the interval for cache(I) and branch for cache(B).

 | **Resolution** | **Batch size** | **Original** | **DeepCache(I=3, B=0)** | **DeepCache(I=5, B=0)** | **DeepCache(I=5, B=1)** |
 |----------------|----------------|--------------|-------------------------|-------------------------|-------------------------|